dustyash69/Ranker/README.md

 1) In the `How long should the app wait for loading?` input field, enter a whole number.
 This number is the amount of seconds that the app waits for the page to load.
 This number depends on how fast your PC and Internet is. **3** usually does the trick.
 2) Now, go to your File Manager and create a new folder where Ranker will store files.
 Click on the `Choose Location` button and select the Folder you just created.
 3) Click on the `Download data` button.
 This will open a new tab in Microsoft Edge.
 Please do **NOT** interact with this window in any way.
 Let it do its job, undisturbed.
 This may take a while.
+**Note -** If you get a `Fatal error` (It is present at the bottom in red and it'll also show up as `Session not created` in log file), Just restart the app and it'll be fixed.

 ## If you've already downloaded the files before:
 Then, Click on the `Choose Location` button and select the Folder you used before.